terotests/ts2redux/README.md

 import * as React from 'react';
 import * as container from '../models/reducers/TodoList'

-// 1) Important: extend the container.Properties and add more props if needed export interface Props extends container.Props {}
+// 1) Extend the container.Properties and add more props if needed export interface Props extends container.Props {}

-// 2) Create a re-suzable abstract component first export const AbstractTodoList = (props : Props) => {
+// 2) Create a reusable abstract component first export const AbstractTodoList = (props : Props) => {
   return (
   <div>